Demand curve and de Broglie wavefunction

 λ = h/p.

-Where λ is the wavelength, h the Planck constant, and p is the electron's momentum (mv, mass x velocity).
-Fig. 1 (below) is a diagram illustrating this de Broglie function - it is a downward sloping log. log. function.
+where λ is the wavelength, h is the Planck constant, and p is the electron's momentum (mv, mass x velocity).
+Fig. 1 (below) is a diagram illustrating this de Broglie function—it is a downward-sloping log function.

 Fig. 1 The de Broglie diagram

-Now, it is not my intent or my place to describe the de Broglie wave function more than this – I am really not the right person to do so, and besides you can easily find reference to it yourself – but I will say it was not the theory, more than what it suggested, that caught my attention.
+Now, it is not my intent or my place to describe the de Broglie wave function more than this—I am really not the right person to do so, and besides, you can easily find references to it yourself—but I will say it was not the theory, more than what it suggested, that caught my attention.

 Fig.2 The demand curve

 It may well just be a coincidence, but what if it is not?
 What if there is a connection?
-If there is, I think the fractal can trace it.
-It must at least have something to do with it, given my other discoveries.
+If there is, the fractal can trace it.
+Given my other discoveries, it must at least have something to do with it.

 Some demand curve: background

-The demand curve (shown below in fig, 2) is a downward-sloping curve showing the relationship between price of a good and the quantity demanded of the good.
-The curve illustrates the ‘law of demand’ - all else being equal, if the price rises, the quantity demanded falls and visa versa.
+The demand curve (shown below in Figure 2) is a downward-sloping curve showing the relationship between the price of a good and the quantity demanded of the good.
+The curve illustrates the ‘law of demand’—all else being equal, if the price rises, the quantity demanded falls, and vice versa.

 I am laying down a theory here.
 What I see.
 I expect there to be problems and discussions.
 With this in mind, fractal theory would suggest from the outset that the two should be connected, universal, and unbounded - irrespective of scale.

-One at a time, I have been analysing these variables and other related patterns, but have found no direct relationship as yet.
+I have been analysing these variables and related patterns one at a time, but I have found no direct relationship yet.

 1. Price and Wavelength